peterducai/etcd-tools/best_practices_book.md

 ## Pipelines

 Pipeline can be simple, but running complex commands that could create high IO or API activity could have impact on masters/ETCD.
-Another issue could be broken pipeline, that running infinitely in loop could be creating new objects or events.
+Another issue could be broken pipeline, that running infinitely in loop could be creating new objects, events or contact API too often (which could put stress on the apiserver).

 ## 3rd party software and services